 With respect to the demographic aspects, Table 2 shows the relationship between the origin, gender, and type of pathology of the patients hospitalized from January 2005 to December 2011.
-Of the 136 patients hospitalized for amebiasis and giardiasis in different locations, a significant difference in gender was found only in patients residing in Belém and Ananindeua, where the majority, 73.4% and 100%, were male, respectively.
+Of the 136 patients hospitalized for amebiasis and giardiasis in different locations, a significant gender difference was found only in patients residing in Belém and Ananindeua, where the majority, 73.4% and 100%, were male, respectively.
 Concerning the locations with the highest frequency of infections (Table 2 and Figure 1), the calculation of the ratio between the municipal population and the number of hospitalized patients from the location showed that Abaetetuba and Cametá are the municipalities with the highest prevalence of these infections, as both presented a rate of approximately 5 hospitalizations due to protozoan infection per 100,000 inhabitants, followed by Belém, with 4.6 hospitalizations due to protozoan infection per 100,000 inhabitants.